skumagai3/QMUL_code/README.md

 # QMUL_code
 Assorted programs from my MSc and dissertation at Queen Mary University of London.
+Additionally, I have uploaded the PDF of my dissertation.